msadoq/project-js/GPCCHS_D_SVR/src/impl/js/server/ARCHITECTURE.md

 # ARCHITECTURE

+## TODO
+* [ ] Add play / pause mode with upcoming buffer request
+* [ ] Add view update and take care of view (page) in each previous flows
+* [ ] Add close view flow
+* [ ] Handle virtual interval for realtime data (when i'm in realtime)
+* [ ] Data filtering and timeline and bufferisation offset is operate on HSS before sending to HSC
+* [ ] Implement a view adapter for each view type on server side to control data to retrieve and send to view
+* [ ] Could filter data sending from HSS to HSC based on view (page) visibility

 ## Sub-components
 * HS Server (node, HSS)
 * HS Client (electron, HSC)
 * TimeBar (QT, TB)
 * Data Communication (C++, DC)

-## Launching
+## Launching and stopping

-On application start the LPISIS launch an HSS instance with a set of free port and an optional workspace document path.
+On application start CNT/IHM component launch:
+* an HSS instance with a set of port (for listening and TB, DC communication)
-HSS read workspace, pages and views document and launch instance of: TB, DC and HSC.

-## Stopping
+* an HSC instance with HSS port and optionally a workspace file path

-On application close (by user from HSC or on SIGTERM to HSS or HSC) stops DC, TB, HSC and from HSS.
+On application close (by user from HSC or on SIGTERM to HSS or HSC)
-[question] should DC unsubscribe from datastore archive and from tbd consumer pub/sub on close?
+* HSC and HSS should be closed
+* DC should be informed of this shutdown to be able to unsubdcribe from realtime data

+/!\ Close process wasn't discussed until now.

 ## Inter-components communication

-* HSS->DC (ZeroMQ/Protobuf)
-  - timebar_update: inform DC with the new TB interval for realtime data filtering
-  - parameters_update: inform DC with the whole list of parameter for realtime data filtering
-  - query: ask to DC to request datastore archive for data (see subscription)
-* DC->HSS (ZeroMQ/Protobuf)
-  - realtime_data: data from TBD consumer pub/sub
-  - query_data: data from datastore archive
-* TB->HSS (ZeroMQ/Protobuf)
-  - timebar_update: inform HSS with the new TB interval
-* HSS->HSC (Websocket)
-  - timebar_update: inform HSC with the new TB interval
-  - parameter_data: give HSC a new set of data
-* HSC->HSS (Websocket)
-  - view_update: inform HSS with new view dimension and view visibility
-* HSC/HSS (REST)
-  - document creation, opening, saving
+Overview:
+* From HSS to DC:
+  - DataQuery
+  - DataSubscribe
+* From DC to HSS:
+  - data (from archive or realtime)
+* From TB to DC:
+  - timeBarConfiguration

+### HSS->DC (ZeroMQ/Protobuf)
+**DataQuery**

+Ask DC to request datastore for parameter data on a particular interval:
+* id
+* dataId (catalog, parameterName, comObject, sessionId, domainId)
+* timeInterval(lower, upper)

+**DataSubscribe**

+Inform DC to pass realtime data to HSS for a particular parameter:
+* id
+* dataId (catalog, parameterName, comObject, sessionId, domainId)
+* action (enum(add, remove))

+### DC->HSS (ZeroMQ/Protobuf)

+Two sockets (1 for realtime and 1 for query data) with the same behavior.

+We received data as ZeroMQ messages that can contains one or more value for a given parameter.
+Each message is compound of a first frame:
+* id
+And a length undefined peers of frames:
+* timestamp
+* payload

+/!\ This data format is not ideal cause it's very difficult to implement in each component that
+    consume data from DC

+### TB->HSS (ZeroMQ/Protobuf)
+**timeBarConfiguration**

+Inform HSS with the new TB interval: see [TB.example.json](./lib/schemaManager/examples/TB.example.json)

+### HSS->HSC (Websocket)

+**timeBarConfiguration**

+Inform HSC with the new TB interval:
+* TODO

+/!\ maybe not needed as HSS determine by itself which data to pass to each view

+**displayData**

+Give HSC a new set of data:
+* data (format and quantity depends on view type)

+### HSC->HSS (Websocket)

+**connect**

+Contains a payload with view description:
+* id
+* type

+**view_update**

+Inform HSS with new view dimension and view visibility:
+* TODO

+### HSC/HSS (REST)

+**document creation, opening, saving**

+## Flows

+### HSC launching

+* HSC received a computed version of workspace/pages/views to open
+* HSC launch electron
+** Initiate redux store with received data
+** Open a main websocket with HSS
+* HSC opens windows
+* Each windows renders pages
+* Each pages render views as containerized WebView (http://electron.atom.io/docs/api/web-view-tag/) ** Inside view WebView see [View opening](View opening)

+### View opening

+* View opens a websocket with HSS (viewId)
+* HSS creates a record in **openedWebsockets**
+* View transmits to HSS a parameter subscription (parameterSubscriptionId, catalog, parameter, type, filter)
+* For each HSS:
+  - creates a record in **subscribedParameters** (adding viewId)
+  - looks for existing intervals (based on Timebar position) in cache for this parameter
+  - ask DC (**dataQuery**) for each missing interval and for each creates record in **requestedIntervals**
+  - apply filters on cached data
+  - send cached data to HSC view (**displayData**)

+/!\ Already in cache data search doesn't works for realtime data, we should trace that realtime data was received

+### New archive data from DC

+* On each incoming **dataQuery** HSS:
+  - set corresponding **requestedIntervals** as received
+  - insert records in **cacheJson**
+  - determine if data should be send to HSC view (based on TB position and view type)
+  - apply filters on data
+  - send data to HSC view (**displayData**)

+### New realtime data from DC

+* On each incoming **dataRealtime** HSS:
+  - same as [New archive data from DC](New archive data from DC) without **requestedIntervals** step

+### TB change

+// 1.
+[Inform each view of the new timebar position (if needed)]
+// 1.
+HSS loop on each opened view and determine if data is already present

+* On each incoming TB **timeBarConfiguration** message HSS loop on views and depending view type:
+  - PlotView:
+    - Compares with previous TB state, establish current displayed interval and missing interval(s) in view
+    - Request cache for existing interval
+    - Ask missing interval to DC
+    - Send cached interval to HSS
+  - TextView:
+    - Compares with previous TB state and established if view has al
+    - Request cache for existing value
+    - Ask missing value to DC
+    - Send cached value to HSS

+/!\ TAKE IN CONSIDERATION TIMELINE OFFSET

++ realtime unsubcribtion

 ## HSS
 HSS should have full knowledge of open view and visible data in HSC in realtime.
-HSS is responsible for listening TB (interval, play mode for buffering).
-HSS is responsible for listening HSC (views dimension and visibility).
-HSS is responsible to determine:
-- which data is in cache
-- which data to query to DC
-- which realtime data to filter on DC
+HSS maintains Loki collection for:
+- **openedWebsockets**: list of opened Websocket with for each the parameter and the state (visible or not)
+- **subscribedParameters**: whole list of parameter visible in views
+- **requestedIntervals**: whole list of interval requested for each parameter (<= cleaned on cache invalidation)
+- **cacheJson**: list of received data (archive and realtime) from DC for each parameter (<= cleaned on cache invalidation)

 ## HSC
 ```